 You’ve announced your engagement and you’re ready to start planning your big day…hooray!
 But where exactly should you start?
 If you’re feeling at a loss about where to jump into the whole planning process, here’s a rough timeline of the major things you’ll need to do over the next 12 months.
 Use this as a starting point to help you collect your thoughts and then get your planning on.
-Good luck, Loverlies, and have fun!
+Below is our 12 month wedding timeline.
+Good luck!

 12 months before:

 – Come up with a tentative budget and talk to your love about what your ideal wedding would look like.

 – Decide when you want to get married.
 If your date is flexible, check with several venues you like to see when exactly they’re available and how much they will cost.